SainsburyWellcomeCentre/aeon_docs/src/user/tutorials/npx_recording.md

 :columns: 8
 :child-align: center

-Using the live position estimate from the overhead camera, we can control the horizontal position of the commutator on a linear rail to follow the animal as it moves through the arena.
+Using the live position estimate from the overhead camera, we can control the horizontal position of the commutator on a linear rail to follow the animal as it moves through the habitat.

 *Relevant repositories: [aeon_experiments](aeon-experiments-github:), [aeon_lineardrive](aeon-lineardrive-github:)*
 :::